feross/feross.org/_posts/2020-07-07-libtorrent-webtorrent.md

 The vision of the [WebTorrent project](https://webtorrent.io) is to extend the BitTorrent protocol so that it becomes more web-friendly, allowing any browser to become a peer in the torrent network.

-That's why I'm super excited to see [`libtorrent`](https://www.libtorrent.org/) add [support for the WebTorrent protocol](https://github.com/arvidn/libtorrent/pull/4123).
-The `libtorrent` engine powers many of the most popular torrent clients, including [qBittorrent](https://www.qbittorrent.org/), [Deluge](https://deluge-torrent.org/), [rTorrent](https://github.com/rakshasa/rtorrent), and [many more](https://www.libtorrent.org/projects.html).
+That's why I'm super excited that [`libtorrent`](https://www.libtorrent.org/) – the engine that powers many of the most popular torrent clients including [qBittorrent](https://www.qbittorrent.org/), [Deluge](https://deluge-torrent.org/), [rTorrent](https://github.com/rakshasa/rtorrent), and [many more](https://www.libtorrent.org/projects.html) – has [added support for the WebTorrent protocol](https://github.com/arvidn/libtorrent/pull/4123).

-The `libtorrent` news opens the door for many more torrent clients to support connecting to browser peers.
+WebTorrent support in `libtorrent` opens the door for many more torrent clients to connect to browser peers.
 Browser peers (which must use WebRTC) will now be able to access a huge trove of torrents currently only available to TCP/UDP peers.

 The WebTorrent protocol allows peers to connect over WebRTC in addition to the widely supported TCP and UDP transports.
-In fact, UDP support itself was added to the BitTorrent protocol after-the-fact (see the [μTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol) protocol) so there's precedent for adding additional transports to BitTorrent.
+In fact, UDP support itself was added to the BitTorrent protocol in a protocol extension (see the [μTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol) protocol) and now UDP is the primary transport used by BitTorrent clients.

-We're one step closer to the vision of browser-based torrents.
-One day soon, I hope you'll be able to navigate your web browser to a site like [Instant.io](https://instant.io/) or [βTorrent](https://btorrent.xyz/) and be able to torrent anything available in the normal torrent network.
+With this big news, we're one step closer to the vision of browser-based torrents.
+One day soon, you'll be able to navigate your web browser to any site with a JavaScript torrent implmentation embedded – like [Instant.io](https://instant.io/) or [βTorrent](https://btorrent.xyz/) – and be able to torrent anything available in the normal torrent network.

-Desktop torrent clients aren't going anywhere, but now the web browser becomes a viable alternative to an app for users who can't install native apps, or users who are less technical and feel safer using a website.
-The WebTorrent protocol offers more options and more ways to connect.
+While desktop torrent clients aren't going anywhere anytime soon, now the web browser will become a viable alternative to an installed torrent client.
+This is huge for less-technical users, users who can't install native apps, or users who just feel safer using a website.
+WebTorrent offers more options and more ways to connect.

 [![](/images/webtorrent-network.png)](https://webtorrent.io/faq)